Last Updated on October 18, 2021 by Sunny Staff

-WordPress now powers 30 percent of the web.
+WordPress powers nearly 40% of all websites.
 WordPress is an excellent platform to build your website – if you have the right developer.
 Knowing the right questions to ask a WordPress developer or agency can help you get the most for your money and ensure your website needs are met.

-Keep reading for 10 important WordPress interview questions that you absolutely need to ask your developer.
+Keep reading for ten important WordPress interview questions that you absolutely need to ask your developer.

 What is your process for building a website?